johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 Information Model   {#model}
 =================

-The classification scheme is defined as a tree, which follows the structure component/direction/type/layer/sub-type/sub-sub-type/.../metric, where:
+The classification scheme is defined as a tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric, where:

 a.
 Component can be interface&#124;device&#124;control-plane&#124;flow
 b.
 Direction can be ingress&#124;egress